rcs-business-messaging/rbm-api-examples/nodejs/dialogflow-integration/rbm-integration-module/README.md

 Note the **Service URL** - you will need this later.

-As a sanity check, open the URL in your browser to confirm you do not receive a `400 FORBIDDEN` response - this would indicate you can not configure this service for [unauthenticated access](https://cloud.google.com/run/docs/authenticating/public) and you will need to deploy in AppEngine.
+As a sanity check, open this URL in your browser to confirm you do not receive a `400 FORBIDDEN` response - this would indicate you can not configure this service for [unauthenticated access](https://cloud.google.com/run/docs/authenticating/public) and you will need to deploy in AppEngine.